John-Kingham/random-old-books/README.md

 #### Homepage Services section

 - The homepage Services section contains three cards, one for each of the company's three core services (Bookshop, Subscription Box, Events).
-- Each card has an image that fits in with the colour scheme and of the site and is relevant to the related service.
+- Each card has an image that fits in with the site's colour scheme and is relevant to the related service.
 Each card also has a heading, using the site's heading font, and a brief descriptive paragraph of text.
-- Each card also has a button which links to relevant content (the Contact Details in the footer, the Subscription Box page and the Events page).
-Buttons use the site's primary green colour with white text, to make them both stand out and fit in with the overall visual style of the site.
+- Each card also has a button which links to relevant content (the Contact Details in the footer, the Subscription Box page and the Events page respectively).
+Each button uses the site's primary green colour with white text, to make them both stand out and fit in with the overall visual style of the site.
 - The background in this section is white, so text is in black to provide a high degree of contrast.
 - This section also supports the implementation of user story 2 (enticing images and descriptions of the business, its products and services).
 It is useful to users because it helps them understand the specific services offered by the business, and provides them with a button to access those services.

 ![An image of the Services section](assets/docs/readme-homepage-services.png)

-#### Contact Details and Newsletter Sign-up sections
+#### Footer with Contact Details and Newsletter Sign-up sections

 - Each page has an identical footer, which contains the Contact Details section and the Newsletter Sign-up section.
-- This section uses the site's secondary brown colour for its background, to differentiate it from the header and main sections of the page.
-Text is in white to give provide sufficient contrast.
+- The footer uses the site's secondary brown colour for its background, to differentiate it from the header and main sections of the page.
+Text is in white to provide sufficient contrast.
 - The Contact Details supports user story 3 (location, opening hours and contact details) by providing the store's address, opening hours, phone number and email.
 - The Newsletter Sign-up section supports user story 6 (newsletter sign-up form) as it contains a subscribe button which opens a modal subscription form.
 - The footer also contains social media icons and links, which further supports user story 3.